WinterWind33/fish-and-plants/docs/reference/rpi_gc.md

 In this paragraph are listed all the features' summaries that the application has to offer.
 If you want to deepen each aspect, you can follow their linked reference page.

+- [Project management](./features/project-management.md) : the application can manage multiple projects, each one with its own configurations;

 ### Commands

 Being the application based on a TUI, you can use the application, and thus control the greenhouse automation, through the implemented commands: